pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 >The checkbox isn't strictly needed to apply the tag, but it helps prevent you from choosing the wrong one when multiple interfaces are available.

-4. Select the dropdown under "ACTIONS" at the end of the row, and select "Edit Physical" to edit the parameters of the physical interface:
+4. Select the drop-down under "ACTIONS" at the end of the row, and select "Edit Physical" to edit the parameters of the physical interface:

 <a href="https://discourse.maas.io/uploads/default/original/2X/8/8694d71a49ae8171ac2088005af8b71101894abb.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/8/8694d71a49ae8171ac2088005af8b71101894abb.png"></a>